pixel

 • If I believe that I am depressed, or manic, or confused, or stupid, I will see endless examples supporting my belief.

-So, what is the “hard truth” of this?
+So, what is the “hard truth” of knowing yourself?

 Well, simple.
 You are selecting things that support beliefs you say you want to change.